 The library must have received a copyright declaration that has been personally signed by the requester before the copy can be passed on.
 Electronic signatures, although valid for some transactions, are not acceptable as a personal signature on a copyright declaration, as defined in Schedule 10 of the Copyright, Designs and Patents Act 1988.

-Copying for course packs under the CLA Higher Education Photocopying and Scanning Licence
+Copying for course packs under the CLA Higher Education Copyright Licence

-The University holds a photocopying and scanning licence from the Copyright Licensing Agency (CLA) which permits staff and students to make multiple (or systematic) copies for teaching and learning from books, journals and copyright cleared materials held in the University's collections.
+The University holds a licence from the Copyright Licensing Agency (CLA) which permits staff and students to make multiple (or systematic) copies for teaching and learning from books, periodicals and other materials in the CLA repertoire held in the University's collections.
 The Licence is negotiated with CLA on behalf of the Higher Education sector by representatives from Universities UK and Guild HE.
 The current licence agreement runs from 1 August 2013 to 31 July 2016.

 Most print stock will be covered by the licence, however users should check, prior to copying, that the material being copied is not excluded from the Licence.
 The licensed repertoire is subject to change: rightsholders may add or withdraw content at any time.
 CLA notifies the University's Copyright Officer monthly of any changes to the repertoire.

-Lecturers' own copies of textbooks or journals, inspection or proof copies of published material, or photocopies made or obtained via interlibrary loan for private use are not licensed for further copying under the CLA Licence.
+Lecturers' personally owned copies of textbooks or journals, inspection or proof copies of published material, or photocopies made or obtained via interlibrary loan for private use are not licensed for further copying under the CLA Licence.

 Paper to paper copying from books, journals and magazines

 The University has a licence with the Copyright Licensing Agency, which is a blanket licence enabling multiple copies to be made from print materials within the CLA's repertoire for educational purposes.